 |Cartoon of Graham Sharp from the February 1938 issue of The Skating Times|

 T.D.
 Richardson and Graham Sharp

-When war was declared in September of 1939 and in October Sharp received 'the call.
-In November, he married his long time girlfriend Hazel and by April 1940 he was a second lieutenant in the Royal Army Service Corps serving in France.
-Sharp wasn't the only British men's skater of the time to serve in the war.
-British medallist Geoff Yates served as a Major in the marines and was in the D-Day landings.
-Yates survived the war and went on to become an international level judge and referee.
+Graham wasn't the only British men's skater of the time to serve in the War.
+British medallist Geoffrey Yates served as a Major in the marines and was in the D-Day landings.
+Yates survived the War and went on to become an international level judge and referee.
 Freddie Tomlins (who was also a successful speed skater) was a rear gunner in the air force and was tragically killed in a battle against a Nazi submarine over the English Channel on June 20, 1943 at age twenty three.
-Sharp was fortunate enough to survive his service in World War II and was later demobbed as Captain.
+Graham was fortunate enough to survive his service in World War II and was later demobbed as Captain.